wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-dashboards-power-bi/includes/9-lab.md

 1. When prompted to replace the dataset, click **Replace**.

-	The dataset in the Power BI service now has June 2020 sales data.
+	> *The dataset in the Power BI service now has June 2020 sales data.*

 1. Close Power BI Desktop.

 1. In Edge, in the Power BI service, in your **Sales Analysis** workspace, notice that the **Sales Analysis** report was also published.

-	This report was used to test the model a you developed it in **Lab 05A** and **Lab 06A**.

 1. Remove the **Sales Analysis** report (not dataset).